jasmcaus/caer/INSTALL.md

 ## System package managers

 Using a package manager (`yum`, `apt-get`, etc.) to install `caer` or other Python packages is not your best option:

 - You're likely to get an older version.

-- You'll probably want to make updates and add new packages outside of the package manager, leaving you with the same kind of dependency conflicts you see when using pip without a virtual environment.
+- You'll probably want to make updates and add new packages outside of the package manager, leaving you with the same kind ofdependency conflicts you see when using pip without a virtual environment.

 - There's an added risk because operating systems use Python, so if you make system-wide Python changes (installing as root or using sudo), you can break the operating system.